To Decant Or Not To Decant, That Is The Question

 A lamp or candle flame behind the bottle will help you see if any sediment is approaching the neck – This is when you should stop pouring.

-TOP TIP: Don’t waste sediment which, being the residue of old grapes skins, is a natural substance rich in flavour and it is not harmful.
+TOP TIP: Do not waste sediment which, being the residue of old grapes skins, is a natural substance rich in flavour and it is not harmful.
 These last drops in the bottle will enhance many soups or stews.

-How the Ports keeps once opened: Vintage Port should ideally be consumed within 72 hours of opening.
-Having spent its 'life' in bottle with little contact with the air, it quickly oxidises.
+How the Port keeps once opened: Vintage Ports should ideally be consumed within 72 hours of opening.
+Having spent its 'life' in a bottle with little contact with the air, it quickly oxidises.
 Other styles, like the Late Bottled Vintage and the aged Tawny Ports, can be consumed from four to eight weeks (or longer) from the date of opening.